Billy Joseph: Australia

-On February 20, 2025, Joseph and Australian Minister for Defense Richard Marles began discussing a new defense treaty between the two nations.
+On February 20, 2025, Joseph and Australian Minister for Defense Richard Marles began discussing a new defense treaty between the two nations due to pressure from Beijing.
 In June 2025, Joseph went to Canberra for the 2025 Defense Conference ‘Preparedness and Resilience’ meeting.
 He went on the Stop the World!
 Podcast, hosted by ASPI, with the Deputy Party Leader of the Social Democratic Party to discuss the Pukpuk Treaty.
 In July 2025, Australian war games were held.
 Part of the war games were held in PNG, with negotiations for a new military treaty between the two nations underway.

-During the 2024 Egna Landslides, Australia promised to give $2,300,000 AUD in necessary aid and supplies.

 On September 13, 2025, Joseph and Marles made an agreement to integrate the Australian and PNG militaries, which was a blow to Chinese influence in the Pacific.
 This coincided with the 50th anniversary of PNG's independence.
 The treaty was officially signed on September 15.
 On September 19, China responded with a warning claiming that the treaty undermined PNG's own influence.

-Joseph is expected to go on a visit to China to discuss the agreement in person.
+United States

+In October 2025, Joseph went to The Pentagon and met with Deputy Prime Minister John Rosso, where they discussed opportunities for future engagements and deepening of the security partnership between the U.S and PNG.